DSimonne/DSimonne/README.md

 These project support the analysis of data collected at synchrotrons.
 I believe that developing data analysis methods that can be used remotely on dedicated clustering resources are the future of data analysis at such facilities, which is the work I try to develop.

 The broad public that synchrotrons receive also calls for the development of user-friendly Graphical User Interface.
+I also am a strong believer in open data and reproducible science, which is why I try to push for communities to work together.

 I also wrote my thesis in LaTeX, and still use Beamer for presentations.
 Feel free to ask me for beamer templates for MIT/Saclay.